 Take medication as advised by your doctor, which may include:

-After you leave the hospital, contact your doctor if any of these occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePassing no or only small amounts of urinePain, burning, urgency, frequency of urination, or persistent bleeding in the urineVomiting, black or tarry stools, diarrhea, or constipationAbdominal pain or crampingSore throat or mouth soresCough, shortness of breath, or any chest painCoughing up bloodSevere headacheHeadache, confusion, lightheadedness, or loss of consciousnessPain and/or swelling in your feet, calves, or legsWeight gain greater than three pounds in one day
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePassing no or only small amounts of urinePain, burning, urgency, frequency of urination, or persistent bleeding in the urineVomiting, black or tarry stools, diarrhea, or constipationAbdominal pain or crampingSore throat or mouth soresCough, shortness of breath, or any chest painCoughing up bloodSevere headacheHeadache, confusion, lightheadedness, or loss of consciousnessPain and/or swelling in your feet, calves, or legsWeight gain greater than 3 pounds in one day

 If you think you have an emergency, call for medical help right away.

-Akbar SA, Jafri ZH, et al. Complications of renal transplantation.
+Akbar SA, Jafri ZH, Amendola MA, et al. Complications of renal transplantation.

 Halloran PF.
 Immunosuppressive drugs for kidney transplantation.